TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.16
+- Returned disableColumns(..) to EditorOpenEvent.
+It can be used to disable additional columns from editing.

 ### Version 2.1.15
 - Fix, clickOutListener did not work if FastNavigation was not instantiated with dispatchEditEventOnBlur=true parameter (issue: #54)